mts-lucas/mts-lucas/README.md

 <!-- <img align="right" alt="Make by: https://twitter.com/web_lici" src="img/perfil_cartoon.jpg" width="300" height="auto"/> -->

-I'm Lucas and I was born in 2000.
-I'm Brazilian and I'm from the countryside of Rio Grande do Norte.
-I've been studying Information Systems at the Federal University of Rio Grande do Norte (UFRN) since 2022 and my focus is on Back-end development, although I'm also curious about the mobile world.
-Currently, I'm focusing on learning Python language for web development using the Django and DRF.
+Hi!
+I’m Lucas, a back-end developer from the countryside of Rio Grande do Norte, Brazil.
+I'm currently studying Information Systems at UFRN (since 2022) and working as a back-end developer at Labens, where I’m involved in projects that challenge me to grow every day.

+My main focus is web development with Python, especially using Django and Django REST Framework.
+I’m also curious about mobile development and always open to learning new things that expand my perspective as a developer.

-At present, I have the exciting opportunity to work as a backend developer at Labens, where I am involved in challenging projects and engaged in continuous learning.
-I also contribute to extension activities at the Casa do Artesão in Caicó, applying my skills to support the local community.
+In parallel, I contribute to social extension projects like Casa do Artesão in Caicó, where I apply tech to support local communities — something I deeply care about.

-My greatest virtue is my responsibility towards my goals and I hope to contribute to the dev community with my studies.
+I take pride in being consistent and responsible with my goals, and I hope to give back to the dev community through my journey and what I learn along the way.